Alice Rohrwacher: Career

-Her first experience in filmmaking was in 2006, when she directed a part of the Italian documentary Checosamanca.
+Rohrwacher's first experience in filmmaking came in 2006, when she directed a segment of the Italian documentary Checosamanca, a collaborative project exploring contemporary youth culture in Italy.

-In 2011, she directed her first feature film, Heavenly Body, which premiered at the Directors' Fortnight during the 2011 Cannes Film Festival to critical acclaim.
+In 2011, she made her feature film debut with Heavenly Body (Corpo celeste), which premiered in the Directors' Fortnight section at the 2011 Cannes Film Festival to critical acclaim.
+The film introduced many of Rohrwacher's stylistic trademarks, including naturalistic performances, spiritual themes and depictions of adolescence.

-Her second feature film, The Wonders, won the Grand Prix at the 2014 Cannes Film Festival.
-Also in 2014, Rohrwacher was appointed the President of the International Jury for the “Luigi De Laurentiis” Venice Award for a Debut Film at the 71st Venice International Film Festival.
+Her second feature, The Wonders (Le meraviglie), premiered in competition at the 2014 Cannes Film Festival and won the Grand Prix, gaining her international recognition.
+In the same year, she was appointed President of the International Jury for the "Luigi De Laurentiis" Venice Award for a Debut Film at the 71st Venice International Film Festival.

+In 2015, Rohrwacher directed the short film De Djess, part of the Miu Miu Women's Tales series, starring Alba Rohrwacher and Yanet Mojica.
+The film premiered at the Venice Film Festival's Giornate degli Autori and New York Fashion Week, exploring a magical dress in a surreal seaside hotel setting.

-She announced filming of her third work, Lazzaro Felice in 2017; the film starred Sergi López and Rohrwacher's sister Alba Rohrwacher.
-The film premiered at the 2018 Cannes Film Festival, where it won the award for Best Screenplay, which Rohrwacher wrote.
-It was released by Netflix in December of that year.
+In 2017, Rohrwacher began production on her third feature, Happy as Lazzaro (Lazzaro felice), starring Sergi López and her sister Alba Rohrwacher.
+The film premiered at the 2018 Cannes Film Festival, where Rohrwacher won the award for Best Screenplay.
+Happy as Lazzaro was later released internationally on Netflix in December of that year.

 In June 2018, Rohrwacher was invited to become a member of the Academy of Motion Picture Arts and Sciences.

-Rohrwacher was invited to serve on the jury at the 2019 Cannes Film Festival.
-In 2023, she was nominated together with Alfonso Cuarón for the Academy Award for Best Live Action Short Film for their short Le pupille (2022); the award was won by An Irish Goodbye.
+She later served on the jury of the 2019 Cannes Film Festival.

+Her short film Le pupille (2022), produced by Alfonso Cuarón, premiered at the 79th Venice International Film Festival and was nominated for the Academy Award for Best Live Action Short Film.

-Her feature film La chimera (2023), starring Josh O'Connor and Isabella Rossellini, premiered at the 2023 Cannes Film Festival.
-It was selected to compete for the Palme d'Or.
+Rohrwacher's fourth feature, La chimera, starring Josh O'Connor and Isabella Rossellini, premiered at the 2023 Cannes Film Festival where it competed for the Palme d'Or.

-In 2024, Rohrwacher co-directed with JR the short film An Urban Allegory, which will make its world premiere out of competition at the 81st Venice International Film Festival.
+In 2024, she co-directed the short film An Urban Allegory with JR, which premiered out of competition at the 81st Venice International Film Festival.

-In 2025, Rohrwacher presided as the Jury President for the Caméra d'Or of the 2025 Cannes Film Festival.
+In 2025, Rohrwacher was appointed Jury President of the Caméra d'Or at the 2025 Cannes Film Festival.
+In 2026, she is scheduled to receive the European Film Academy Achievement in World Cinema Award.